go-swagger/go-swagger/docs/generate/client.md

-          --skip-operations   no operations will be generated when this flag is specified --dump-data         when present dumps the json for the template generator instead of generating files --skip-validation   skips validation of spec prior to generation
+          --skip-operations   no operations will be generated when this flag is specified --dump-data         when present dumps the json for the template generator instead of generating files --skip-validation   skips validation of spec prior to generation -r, --copyright-file=   the file containing a copyright header for the generated source
 ```

 There is an example client in https://github.com/go-swagger/go-swagger/tree/master/examples/todo-list/client